MaterializeInc/rust-krb5-src/krb5/doc/html/_sources/admin/conf_files/krb5_conf.rst.txt

     host will be tried.

 **master_kdc**
+    The name for **primary_kdc** prior to release 1.19.
+Its value is used as a fallback if **primary_kdc** is not specified.

+**primary_kdc**
-    Identifies the master KDC(s).
-Currently, this tag is used in only one case: If an attempt to get credentials fails because of an invalid password, the client software will attempt to contact the master KDC, in case the user's password has just been changed, and the updated database has not been propagated to the replica servers yet.
+    Identifies the primary KDC(s).
+Currently, this tag is used in only one case: If an attempt to get credentials fails because of an invalid password, the client software will attempt to contact the primary KDC, in case the user's password has just been changed, and the updated database has not been propagated to the replica servers yet.
+New in release 1.19.

 **v4_instance_convert**
     This subsection allows the administrator to configure exceptions